This Article Will Awaken the Creative Spirit Within You!

 Artemisia Gentileschi painted a scene from the Book of Daniel when she was only 17 years old.
 This earliest example shows outstanding insight and maturity for a young artist.

-It has been written that Pablo Picasso was only 9 years old when he created his earliest painting.
-It shows the idealized figure of a horseback bullfighter.
-This is an image the artist would return to throughout his long career.
+It has been written that Pablo Picasso was only 9 years old when he created his earliest painting, shown here.
+It shows the idealized figure of a horseback bullfighter and is an image the artist would return to throughout his long career.

 Salvador Dali created “Landscape Near Figueras” before he reached his seventh birthday.
 He once quipped “At the age of six, I wanted to be a cook.
 At seven I wanted to be Napoleon.
 And my ambition has been growing steadily ever since.”